gpstar81/GPStar-proton-pack/WAND_PCB.md

 | ICSP | DO NOT USE! | Programming header for bootloader updates (reserved).<br><br>`Connector type: Header pins` |
 | UART | See Below | Programming header for software updates (optional).<br><br>`Connector type: Header pins` |

-For connecting the UART pins, use a suitable FTDI chip such as the same **FTDI Basic 5V** chip used for programming the WavTrigger.
+For connecting the UART pins, use a suitable FTDI chip such as the same **FTDI Basic 5V** chip used for programming the WAV Trigger.
 Pins on the PCB should align with with the standard wire order for FTDI-to-USB cables which use a single Dupont 6-pin connector.
 Observe these common colors and notes to ensure proper orientation:

 - The ground pin will typically be a black wire, while VCC will typically be red.
 - The DTR pin on the PCB will connect to a wire labelled either DTR or RTS.